githubpartners/microsoft-learn/github/github-actions-ci/includes/5-summary.md

 You can now:

-- Build and test a Node.js project by using GitHub Actions and a templated workflow
+- Create a workflow from a template
-- Debug a failed test using the GitHub Actions log
+- Understand the GitHub Actions logs
-- Customize your workflow with GitHub Actions to:
-  - Create a build artifact and save it
-  - Get access to your build artifacts
+- Save and access build artifacts
-  - Test against multiple targets
-  - Add labels your pull requests
+- Automate reviews in GitHub using workflows
+- Use partial re-runs
+- Simplify using secrets with reusable workflows
+- Discover code scanning partner integrations
+- How to use default environment variables and contexts
+- Access the workflow logs from the user interface

 ## Next steps